Azrieli Graduate School of Jewish Education and Administration

 The Azrieli Graduate School of Jewish Education and Administration is a graduate school part of Yeshiva University which specializes in Jewish education and was established in 1945 and named in 1983 for Montréal architect and philanthropist David J. Azrieli.
 Classes are held at Yeshiva University's Wilf Campus in Manhattan's Washington Heights neighborhood, and Israel Henry Beren Campus in Manhattan's Murray Hill neighborhood.

-Azrieli's dean is Rona Milch Novick, Ph.D., Raine & Stanley Silverstein Chair in Professional Ethics and Values.
+Azrieli's dean is Rona Milch Novick, Raine & Stanley Silverstein Chair in Professional Ethics and Values.

 Academics

 The School is an international center for training Jewish educators for administrative, supervisory, communal, and academic leadership.
 It offers Master of Science in Jewish Education and a Doctor of Education degrees.

-The Director of the Master's Program is Laya Salomon, EdD.
+The Director of the Master's Program is Laya Salomon.

 There are many master's degree programs options that allow students to select the best course of study for their educational needs: